 Your adjusted annual salary is the target salary you just set, plus the hidden costs of freelancing.
 Those hidden costs are the financial benefits you normally receive from your employer that you now need to cover yourself.
 Benefits vary depending on the job, but you may no longer have any insurance coverage previously paid for by an employer.
 You need to pay for your equipment yourself as well as any repair or replacement costs.
-When you have a job, your employer matches your Canada Pension Plan (CPP) contribution; as a freelancer, you must pay both your share and the employer share.
-Starting January 1, 2019, the CPP rate for self-employed taxpayers increases from 9.9% to 10.2% of CPP pensionable earnings.
+When you have a job, your employer matches your Canada Pension Plan (CPP) contribution; as a freelancer, you must pay both your share and the employer's share.
+Starting January 2, 2022, the CPP rate for self-employed taxpayers increased to 11.4% of CPP pensionable earnings.

 You also need to pay your own income taxes when you work as an independent contractor or freelancer.
 Most self-employed individuals pay their income taxes in instalments throughout the year.
 Whether you pay in installments or in a lump sum, you owe the taxes at some point, so figure that into the costs when coming up with your rate.
 Your adjusted salary takes those expenses into account to make sure you earn enough to pay your bills and cover the extra costs.

 Divide the adjusted salary amount by the number of hours you plan to work.
 That number is the hourly rate you need to charge for your desired annual salary.
 Say your adjusted salary is $65,000 per year, and you plan to work full-time with 2,000 hours going toward actual client work.
 Divide $65,000 by 2,000 to get $32.50.
 That means you need to set your rates to earn at least $32.50 per hour to reach your target.

 Consider Client-Specific Adjustments